About this talk

 With the data loss prevention market reaching $1.3 billion in 2020*, enterprises are voting with their wallets and demanding more bullet-proof ways to protect, manage and preserve sensitive data across their entire 3rd party app ecosystem.

-Organizations such as Service Source are going one step further by implementing a Digital Chain of Custody to preserve, recover and act on all historical CRM data using GRAX.
+Organizations such as Service Source are going one step further by implementing a Digital Chain of Custody to preserve, recover and act on all historical Salesforce data using GRAX.

 Watch this webinar recording to learn: